 No fruit pits or apple seeds.
 They’re toxic.
 Always research a food to make sure it's safe.
 A few examples of foods toxic to parrots are Avocados, Chocolate, Alcohol, Onions, any moldy foods, Salt and many others.
 Never take unnecessary risks and always play it safe!

 This is truly the best way parrots should be getting seed and is closest to how they’d get it in the wild!
 Its a very simple process that turns plain old seed into a nutritious part of a companion bird’s diet.
 First off you will need human grade or high grade seed, lentils or so on.
 Place them in a container that can be easily rinsed out with out the seeds falling out.
 (Screen mesh can help) Let them soak overnight and rinse a lot the next day.
-Once the waters gone let them sit for a bit (with access to sunlight for some added nutrition from the sun) and you will have sprouts!
+Once the waters gone let them sit for a bit and you will have sprouts!
 Time mainly depends on the type of plant.
-Personally we usually use lentils and other prepared seed mixes.
+Personally we usually use lentils and other prepared sprout mixes.
 Many places online have sprouts for sale or local health food stores.
 Below is a very helpful video introduction.